t-beigbeder/otvl_dvoptls/ansible/README.md

 ## TODO

-- pubnet -var vlts_hostname=1.2.3.4
-- docker in cs
+- debian13
 - cuda in debian
 - backup sync server data as object storage

 ## FIXME

 - do not use sda1 when sync server data volume fails to attach
+- wait for ctr cert before build

 ## RELEASED